UniversalDependencies/docs/_grc-pos/VERB.md

 shortdef: 'verb'
 ---

-This document is a placeholder for the language-specific documentation for `VERB`.
+### Definition

+A verb is in Ancient Greek the PoS inflecting for number, tense, mood, and voice (participles also decline for gender and case).

+#### Examples